 Under California employment law, the legal damages available for a wrongful termination case are:

-- what the worker would have earned, including wages, benefits, and pay increases, between his or her termination and the present time,
+- what you would have earned, including wages, benefits, and pay increases, between your termination and the present time,

-- the present cash value of any future wages and benefits that the worker would have earned for the reasonably certain period of continued employment with the employer, and
+- the present cash value of any future wages and benefits that you would have earned for the reasonably certain period of continued employment with the employer, and

-- any other contract damages that the employer caused by wrongfully terminating the worker.1
+- any other contract damages that the employer caused by wrongfully terminating you.1

-The factors used to determine how long the worker would have stayed with the employer are:
+The factors used to determine how long you would have stayed with the employer are:

-- the worker’s age, work performance, and intention to stay with the employer,
+- your age, work performance, and intention to stay with the employer,

-- the employer’s prospects for continuing the work that involved the worker, and
+- the employer’s prospects for continuing the work that involved you, and

 - any other factors that are relevant.2

-California requires workers to mitigate their damages after being wrongfully terminated, though.
-This means that fired workers have a legal duty to make reasonable efforts to find a new job after being discharged.
+California requires you to mitigate your damages after being wrongfully terminated, though.
+This means that you have a legal duty to make reasonable efforts to find a new job after being discharged.

-If they do not uphold this duty, the worker’s compensation from a successful wrongful termination claim can be reduced.
+If you do not uphold this duty, your compensation from a successful wrongful termination claim can be reduced.

-It is up to the employer to prove that the worker did not adequately mitigate his or her damages.
-To prove this, the employer has to show:
+It is up to the employer to prove that you did not adequately mitigate your damages.
+To prove this, the employer has to show the following three elements of the jury instructions:

-- that there was employment available and that was substantially similar to the worker’s job with the employer,
+- that there was employment available and that was substantially similar to your job with the employer,

-- that the worker failed to make reasonable efforts to seek and retain that employment, and
+- that you failed to make reasonable efforts to seek and retain that employment, and

-- how much the worker could have earned from this employment.3
+- how much you could have earned from this employment.3

-Some of the factors that can be considered in determining whether another form of employment was substantially similar to the worker’s job with his or her former employer are whether:
+Some of the factors that can be considered in determining whether another form of employment was substantially similar to your job with your former employer are whether:

-- the nature of the work in the other job was similar to the worker’s prior employment with the former employer,
+- the nature of the work in the other job was similar to your prior employment with the former employer,

-- the new position would have been substantially inferior to the worker’s old job,
+- the new position would have been substantially inferior to your old job,

 - the salary, benefits, and job hours were similar,